-In this blog, we’re going to look into how multilingual customer support goes far beyond speaking different languages to fully immerse yourself into international e-commerce.
+In this blog, we’re going to look into how multilingual customer support goes far beyond speaking different languages to fully immerse yourself in international e-commerce.

 For example, if a customer service agent speaks to a French customer saying “Hi” directly translated as “Salut,” that would be considered rude and informal in France.
 Another commonly used phrase in emails is “I’m just reaching out,” which translates as “I am giving you my hand” in French.

 Adapting personality is just one aspect of showing empathy to your international customers.
-It’s also very important to understand the difference between certain cultures when delivering exceptional customer service.
+It’s also very important to understand certain cultures' differences when delivering exceptional customer service.

 This is where localization comes into play.
 It involves some of the basic things that your customer support team should be thinking about with cross-border e-commerce:

-- Time difference in the countries where your customers are located
+- The time difference in the countries where your customers are located

 - Important holiday calendar dates